Papers

 Overview

 Have you ever wondered why, despite knowing that second-order optimization algorithms like natural gradient descent (NGD) have better convergence properties, we don't see them used widely in training large-scale neural networks?
 It's mainly due to their high computational cost.
-However, a recent study explores how combining digital and analog computing can make second-order methods more practical for large neural networks, offering an exciting way to improve training efficiency.
+However, a paper explores how combining digital and analog computing can make second-order methods more practical for large neural networks, offering an exciting way to improve training efficiency.

 Motivation Behind the Research